Products in double categories, revisited: Functors between double categories with coproducts

 \begin{definition}[Preservation of double coproducts] Let $\dbl{D}$ and $\dbl{E}$ be double categories with colax (possibly strong) coproducts.
 A colax functor $F: \dbl{D} \to \dbl{E}$ \define{preserves coproducts} if the induced morphism of adjunctions

 is strong. \end{definition}

-In this definition, the morphism of adjunctions is a cell in the double category of adjunctions \cite[\S{3.1.5}]{grandis2019} in $\DblColax$, the 2-category of double categories, colax double functors, and natural transformations.
-The morphism of adjunctions is \define{strong} if the identity transformation on the left
+Here the morphism of adjunctions $(\Phi, 1)$ is a cell in the double category of adjunctions \citep[\S{3.1.5}]{grandis2019} in $\DblColax$, the 2-category of double categories, colax double functors, and natural transformations.
+It consists of the mate pair